-Siyabonga Sibisi is a lecturer in the School of Law and lectures Family Law, Specific Offences (PMB Campus), Security & Insolvency and Corporate Law (2021).
+Siyabonga Sibisi is a lecturer in the School of Law and lectures Family Law, Succession, Specific Offences, Security & Insolvency, Corporate Law and Foundations of SA Law.
 He holds a Bachelor of Laws (LLB) and a Master of Laws (LLM) both from the University of KwaZulu-Natal, Pietermaritzburg Campus.

 Having completed his articles at Legal Aid South Africa, Durban, he is admitted to practice as an Attorney.
 Siyabonga researches and publishes in Family Law and Customary Law.
-He is often asked to peer-review journal submissions in these areas – an exhausting, time consuming but rewarding task.
+He also peer-reviews journal submissions in these areas.
 He is a PhD candidate in Customary Family Law.

 - LLB (2013) (UKZN, Pietermaritzburg)